 5. Let the Paint Dry

 At this point, there is nothing left to do but let the paint dry.
 Depending on the type of paint, this will take between 10 and 20 minutes.
-To be completely sure, however, you can check out the instructions provided by the manufacturer of your paint of choice.
+However, to be completely sure, you can check out the manufacturer’s instructions for your paint of choice.
 To prevent damages to it or the styrofoam, try to let the paint dry naturally instead of using a blow dryer or anything else.

 6. Apply Additional Coats of Paint

-Once the paint has dried, it is likely that you will have to apply additional coats of paint in order to get a truly professional, perfect result.
-To do this, simply repeat the previous two steps, first applying a coat of paint that covers the entire object and then letting it dry.
+Once the paint has dried, you will likely have to apply additional coats of paint to get a truly professional, perfect result.
+To do this, repeat the previous two steps, first applying a coat of paint that covers the entire object and then letting it dry.
 Once the paint has dried and there are no light or white spots, the styrofoam painting job is ready.

 Types of Paint Compatible With Styrofoam

 Sometimes of spray paints are suitable for being used on styrofoam.
 However, these constitute a minority.

 Most spray paints should never be used on this plastic material because it deteriorates this material a lot faster than other paints.